 The ability to take direct nitrate measurements in water and soil samples is great for environmental and agricultural testing purposes.
 Nitrate levels in the soil affect crop productivity so it is important for farmers to maintain adequate levels without over fertilizing, which can lead to runoff and fertilizer pollution in the environment.

 Nitrates can easily accumulate in water sources and lead to algae blooms that negatively impact ecosystems.
-For more information on nitrates in the environment check out our blog on nitrate monitoring which features our Rugged Waterproof Meter with GPS.

 3. Surfactants in Cleaners and Disinfectants